 - Certain genome changes (mutations)

 It is important that both you and your physician are aware of any factors that could increase your risk of developing prostate cancer in order to determine if screening is necessary.
 If you have risk factors your doctor may want to start screening at a younger age or screen more frequently.

-A digital rectal exam is often part of a routine physical examination.
-If you are a man over age 50, a digital rectal exam should be part of your annual checkup.
+- Digital Rectal Exam – performed during a routine physical examination for men older than 50.
 Your doctor inserts a lubricated, gloved finger into the lower part of your rectum to feel the prostate for lumps or other abnormalities.
 If your doctor finds anything unusual, a second screening test may be performed.

-The prostate-specific antigen (PSA) test measures the blood levels of PSA, an enzyme produced by prostate cells.
+- Prostate-Specific Antigen (PSA) test – measures the blood levels of PSA, an enzyme produced by prostate cells.
 PSA may be found in an increased amount in the blood of men who have prostate cancer.
 There is no consensus in the medical community on the effectiveness of the PSA test to screen for prostate cancer, so discuss it with your doctor if you think you may be at risk for the disease.